At what age does baby regulate their temperature?

 Crying is also possible in both cases.

-What is the baby's body temperature?
+What is a baby's body temperature?

-The baby's body temperature is between 36.5°C and 37.5°C (97.7°F and 99.5°F).
-If you have any doubts, you can check with a thermometer :)
+A baby's body temperature is between 36.5°C and 37.5°C. If you have any doubt, you can check with a thermometer :)

 Hypothermia